First of all, Simple maintenance can do wonders for the cooling ability of your car radiator.

 - Loss of coolant (through internal or external leaks)

 - Poor heat conductivity inside the engine; because of accumulated deposits in the water jackets

 - A defective thermostat that doesn’t open

 - An eroded or loose water pump impeller

 So, Heat always travels away from an area of higher temperature; to an area of lower temperature.
 Also, The only way to cool hot metal; is to keep it in constant contact; with a cooler liquid.
 So, As soon as the circulation stops; temperatures begin to rise.
 As a result, the engine starts to overheat.
 Now there is no way to remove the heat from the coolant.

 - You have a loss of coolant replaced by air

 The coolant needs a way to get rid of the heat it soaks up; while passing through the block and head.

 Car owners don’t maintain their cooling systems as well as they should.
-The most common problems car radiators fall prey to is clogging and leaks.
-Dirt, bugs and debris can block the airflow through the core and reduce the radiator’s ability to dissipate heat.
-Internal corrosion and an accumulation of deposits can likewise inhibit coolant circulation and reduce cooling.
+As a result, The most common problems car radiators fall prey to is clogging and leaks.
+Dirt, bugs and debris can block the airflow through the core; and reduce the radiator’s ability to dissipate heat.
+Finally, Internal corrosion and an accumulation of deposits; can likewise inhibit coolant circulation and reduce cooling.